danielbacsur/danielbacsur/readme.md

 <h3 align="center">👋 Hi there!
 I'm Daniel Bacsur.</h3>

 <div align="center">
   What I do?
-Check out <a href="https://danielbacsur.com">danielbacsur.com</a> for personal and <a href="https://danielbacsur.dev">danielbacsur.dev</a> for projects and work.
+Check out <a href="https://danielbacsur.com">danielbacsur.com</a> for personal updates and <a href="https://danielbacsur.dev">danielbacsur.dev</a> for projects and work.
 </div>

 <br/>